 We are sorry that it is not possible for parents and guardians to attend the talk or College tours on this occasion, however you are welcome to walk around the public areas of Christ's / visit Cambridge if you would like to whilst your child is attending.

 Afternoon at the Centre for Mathematical Sciences / Isaac Newton Institute

-After your visit to Christ's, there is an opportunity to attend the Mathematics Faculty Open Afternoon, which normally takes place from 2pm to 5pm at the Centre for Mathematical Sciences or the adjacent Isaac Newton Institute.
-Information about the Faculty afternoon is published here.
+After your visit to Christ's, there is an opportunity to attend the Mathematics Faculty Open Afternoon, which normally takes place from 2pm to 5pm at the Centre for Mathematical Sciences (or the adjacent Isaac Newton Institute):

-Arrangements are also made for parents and guardians who would like to listed to the afternoon lectures.
+Arrangements are also made for parents and guardians who would like to listen to the afternoon lectures.
 See the Faculty information for further details.

 Visiting students are responsible for getting themselves to Cambridge for open days, however we provide travel information and a map of the college: